Top Things To Do In Perast Montenegro

 Perast has a charming promenade that follows the sea.
 Walking it is the best way to explore this little village.
 What it lacks in length, as it’s only about 1 mile (1.5 km), it makes up for in beauty.
 The views of the bay here, surrounded by mountains, are beyond breathtaking.
 Most visitors walk west to east to see its old palaces, many of which now serve as hotels, restaurants, and a museum, as well as its churches.

-Make sure to stop at one of the lovely restaurants on the promenade like; Konoba Otok Bronza, near Bronza Palace, Bocalibre, a pizzeria by Balovic Palace, Locanda, another seaside pizzeria, or Konoba Skolji and Šijavoga, which serve a variety of foods including seafood, salads, and desserts.
+Make sure to stop at one of the lovely restaurants on the promenade like; Konoba Otok Bronza, near Bronza Palace, Bocalibre, a pizzeria by Balovic Palace, Locanda, another seaside pizzeria, and Hotel and Restaurant Conte, which has great views, and Šijavoga, which serves a variety of foods including seafood, salads, and desserts.
 There’s also Moritz Eis, for an ice cream break, or the Red & White Wine Bar to chill with a glass of wine.

 The atmosphere, service, and food is usually nothing short of excellent.